-Single adult fare is \$2.75 one way and it is recommended you have exact change as the driver does not provide any change.
-Monthly passes can be purchased at 7-11 stores, the Satellite City Hall in the Ala Moana Shopping Center and other locations close to school.
-Currently the price for a monthly pass is \$70.00 and is valid for one calendar month (e. g.
-July 1st to July 31st).
-Youth monthly bus passes are available for students who are under 18 years old and cost \$35.00 and a one-way youth fare is \$1.25.
-Day passes are \$5.50 for adults or \$2.50 for youth.
+Single adult fare is \$3 one way and it is recommended you have exact change as the driver does not provide any change.
+Holo cards can be purchased for \$2 at 7-11 stores, Foodland, Times, the Satellite City Hall in the Ala Moana Shopping Center all close to school.

+Currently the price for a monthly pass is \$80 and is valid for one calendar month (e.g. July 1st to July 31st).
+Youth monthly bus passes are available for students who are under 18 years old and cost \$40 and a one-way youth fare is \$1.50.
+Day passes are \$7.50 for adults or \$3.75 for youth.
 Please inquire with the front desk for more details.

 The average travel time by bus is approximately 60 minutes from your host family's house to school.
 Most bus routes run until about 9:00 pm while a few operate until 11:30 pm.
 The end times vary depending on the bus route.